Country selection

 National Ethics Committee for Health and Life Sciences (CNESS)

-National Institute of Public Health (INSP EC)
+National Institute of Public Health (INSP) Ethics Committee

 Clinical Protocol